 She transitioned from working in a primary care physician office to a veterinary hospital in 2018 and realized that's where she belongs.
 Her human medicine background helped her learn veterinary medicine with ease - she's accidentally referred to the client as a patient only once or twice!
 In her free time she can be found at home with her cat, Luna, in her lap at all times or out supporting the local arts scene in Boston.

-Ashley Cunningham, Front Desk Team
+Ashley Curry, Front Desk Team

 Front Desk Team